stefvanhouten/transparant-https-proxy/README.md

 # Setting up the API
 ## Setting up the database
 Before the API can be used we need to setup the database.
-Setting up the database is simple, all you need to do is to get started is creating a empty MySQL database.
+Setting up the database is simple, all you need to do is to get started is creating an empty MySQL database.

 Run: